 - This also means you don’t have to maintain two sets of configurations and set up a storage account for diagnostics so you can be up and running much quicker.

-- Out of the box support for installing a CMS (from a list of common CMS’s and blogs).
+- Out of the box support for installing ready-to-go, open source web applications (from a list of common ones; mainly CMS’s and blogs).

 - Ability to inject configuration variables to your web.config file rather than having to package the final version with the deployment.